New Technology, New Threats

 • How teenagers view social media, and why it isn’t the same as how adults view it.

-• The top apps that teenagers are using (according to “sarahstistics”).
+• The top apps that teenagers are using in 2016 (according to “sarahstistics”).

 • How social media affects teenagers’ self-esteem.